Use per-node configurations

 Customizations per-node are useful in cases such as the following to:

-• Assign a node’s server ID in dse.yaml.
+Assign a node’s server ID in the

-• Specific initial_token property in cassandra.yaml.
+Specific initial_token property in the

-Using per-node configurations is considered an advanced feature and should only be performed by trained DataStax Enterprise (DSE) database administrators.
-Per-node configuration bypasses some of the checks that Mission Control usually performs in order to determine if the configuration is viable.
-Applying an invalid or otherwise inappropriate per-node configuration may cause the target node to fail to start or its data to be damaged permanently, or both.
+Use of per-node configurations is an advanced feature.
+DataStax recommends that only trained database administrators use this feature.
+Per-node configuration bypasses some of the checks that Mission Control usually performs to determine if the configuration is viable.
+If you apply an invalid or otherwise inappropriate per-node configuration, the target node might fail to start, the data might be damaged permanently, or both. |

 The following procedure provides detailed steps for the advanced feature of setting up per-node configurations.